EmotiBit/EmotiBit_Docs/Getting_Started.md

 ### Powering Up
 - Stack the Feather with the EmotiBit(12 pin connector goes into the 12 pin socket and the 16 pin connector goes into the 16 pin socket).
 - Plug in the 3.7V battery provided with the EmotiBit.
-We recommend that you plug in the Micro-USB cable too, as this will begin recharging the battery, which will be indicated by the YELLOW light on the Adafruit Feather.[ToDo:Add image of stacked up EmotiBit]
+We recommend that you plug in the Micro-USB cable too, as this will begin recharging the battery, which will be indicated by the YELLOW light on the Adafruit Feather.t]
+![][EmotiBit-stackup]
 - If the EmotiBit does not automatically start when you plug in the battery, press the reset button(black push-button below the USB connector) on the feather.
 - Wait for the EmotiBit to run through the setup.
   - The EmotiBit momentarily lights up RED, YELLOW and then BLUE light in sequence as it goes through the bootup.
 The boot-up may take longer depending on time taken to connect to WiFi.